linas/archeo/atoms/README.md

 * Set up the craw config file. `cd` to `atoms/catalog` and copy `crawler.conf-example` to `crawler.conf`.
 Edit to suit.
 * Perform a witnessing run.
 Run `atoms/catalog/main.py` Wait until done.
 * Prepare indexes.
-This is currently a manual sep, may go away later.
+This is currently a manual step, may go away later.
   Run `atoms/splitter/main.py`
 * Configure the web interface. `cd` to `atoms/webui` and copy `webui.conf-example` to `webui.conf` and edit as appropriate.